antevens/boatcontrol/README.md

 Boatcontrol is an open hardware design for a marine grade SMART/IoT electrical distribution panel and electronics platform (boat) controller.

-It's an I/O breakout board capable of switching up to 48 Latching relays or 32 Latching relays and 32 regular relays with individual circuits up to 60A and compatible with both DC and AC current.
+It's an I/O breakout board capable of switching 32 onboard laching relays and optionally 32 momentary/laching relays using addon boards switchnig  up to 60A AC/DC 0-400V per circuit.

-The "smart" part is provided by either a **Raspberry Pi** HAT or an **Nvidia Jetson** (Nano/Xavier NX) either of which can be mounted on the board.
+The "smart" part is provided by either a **Raspberry Pi** HAT or a **Nvidia Jetson** (Nano/Xavier NX) either of which can be mounted on the board.

 All critical parts are designed to be field serviceable, components using